scyntherex/Unreal3_BattleTank/README.md

 + Create a dedicated Scene for the Main Menu
 + Use the Level Blueprint to configure UI
 + Add a background image to get started.

+### 18 UI Scale Box, Buttons & Mouse ###

++ Show mouse cursor in Unreal UI
++ Use a Scale Box for background image scaling
++ Add a Start button
++ Customise fonts inside our UI Widget
++ Set anchors so UI scales to different aspect ratios.